sistm/SEIRcovid19/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# SEIRcovid19FR
+# `SEIRcovid19FR`: population inference for the early epidemic dynamics of

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of SEIRcovid19FR is to …
+`SEIRcovid19FR` is an R package to perform

 ## Installation